MorpheusXAUT/DelHel/README.md

 - CFL (**c**leared **f**light **l**evel) validation: verifies correct CFL is set for selected SID.
 Processing a FPL automatically sets the correct CFL for the calculated SID.
 - RWY (**r**un**w**a**y**) validation: displays a warning if a runway assignment has been found in the flightplan as this might influence SID selection.
 - Flightplan cleanup: when processing a flightplan, some cleanup will be performed, removing any additional information the pilot might have included before the SID fix (e.g. a SID filed by the pilot), only leaving a valid speed/level group or a runway designation included.
 This prevents SID assignments filed by pilots from selecting an incorrect runway or procedure by accident.
+- INV (**Inv**alid routing): verifies that the filed flightplan contains a valid routing according to the maintained routing.json file.
+Those routes can e.g. be the SAXFRA compulsory routings or special Vatsim Event routings.
+Each route contains at least an entry point (= last waypoint of the SID) and optional waypoints.
+If waypoints are maintained, the flightplan has to contain those waypoints in identical sequence in order to pass the routing validation.
+"DCT"/"DIRECT"/Speed-Altitude-Blocks in the FP are omitted.

 Flightplans can be processed manually using the [`Process FPL`](#process-fpl) [tag function](#tag-functions) or automatically by toggling the [automatic processing](#toggle-automatic-processing) setting on.